discord-player/deezer-extractor/readme.md

 # Discord Player Deezer Extractor

 Discord Player Deezer Extractor.
-An unofficial extractor made for discord-player for **Deezer** support.
+An extractor made for discord-player for **Deezer** support.
 Deezer extractor works by either making a request to the Deezer API or extracting metadata from the Deezer site.
 Because we cannot get streams from deezer itself, the extractor uses the extracted data to stream from youtube!

 ## Installing the extractor